About Precision Auto Service

 How did Lincoln get into the automotive repair business?
 In 1968, working for General Dynamics, he decided to take a part-time job at a local service station.
 After working at the station for about six weeks, the owner asked Lincoln if he could take a week off from his day job to run the service station while he went on vacation.
 Lincoln agreed, unaware of how this move would dramatically change his life.
 When the owner returned from vacation, he asked Lincoln, “You want this place?”
 Lincoln quickly told the owner “Yes.”
 His new life in the automotive service industry had begun.

 For Lincoln, this opportunity was like a happy accident.
 Since he was 13 years old, he enjoyed working on automobiles.
 Now he was able to work on them whenever he wanted.
 Although Lincoln spent most of his life in the northern United States, he enjoyed living in a warmer climate.
 He had some friends in Houston, so in January of 1991, he moved to the Lone Star state.
 He opened his shop in 1994 in Spring, Texas, just north of Houston.
-Twelve years after its founding, Precision Automotive Services, with 15 bays and eight employees, is going strong.
+Precision Automotive Services, with 15 bays and eight employees, is going strong.